dlee888/Chess_Bot/README.md

 - rank: Shows your rank out of all rated players

+- stats: Sends your stats.

+### Moderation

+These commands require special permissions.

+- prefix \[prefix\]: Makes or changes the server's server specific prefix.
+Must have administrator permission in the server.

+### Other

-- help: Sends a message with all of the commands
+- botinfo: Sends basic info and stats about the bot

-- theme: Change your board theme
+- ping: Sends "Pong!" and gives latency

 - vote: Gifts you 5 rating points after voting for Chess Bot on top.gg

-- stats: Sends your stats.
+- invite: Sends a like to invite Chess bot to a server.

+### Help

+Use `$help` to see a list of all the commands.

-To get more information about any command, use `$help <command>`
+To get more information about any command, use `$help [command]`

+Usage syntax: `<arg>` means a required argument, `[arg]` means an optional argument.